Curtis Taylor (baseball): Chicago Cubs

 On January 31, 2023, Taylor signed a minor league contract with the Chicago Cubs organization.
 He made 3 appearances for the Triple-A Iowa Cubs, struggling to a 12.27 ERA with 7 strikeouts in 3 2/3 innings pitched.
 Taylor was released by the Cubs on April 29.

 Minnesota Twins

 On May 4, 2023, Taylor signed a minor league contract with the Minnesota Twins organization.
 He spent the remainder of the year with the Double–A Wichita Wind Surge, also appearing in one game for the Triple–A St. Paul Saints.
 In 31 games for Wichita, Taylor recorded a 3.98 ERA with 46 strikeouts across 43 innings pitched.
 He elected free agency following the season on November 6.

 Algodoneros de Unión Laguna

 On June 25, 2024, Taylor signed with the Algodoneros de Unión Laguna of the Mexican League.
 In 14 appearances for the Algodoneros, Taylor struggled to a 7.53 ERA with 9 strikeouts across 14 1/3 innings pitched.

 St. Louis Cardinals

 On February 10, 2025, Taylor signed a minor league contract with the St. Louis Cardinals.
+He made 31 appearances (24 starts) for the Triple-A Memphis Redbirds, compiling a 10–4 record and 3.21 ERA with 118 strikeouts and one save across 137 1/3 innings pitched.
+Taylor elected free agency following the season on November 6.

+NC Dinos

+On December 11, 2025, Taylor signed with the NC Dinos of the KBO League.